Inti: Worship

 The Inca dedicated many ceremonies to the Sun in order to ensure the Sapa Inca's welfare.
 The sun was also important to the Incas, particularly the people of the highlands, because it was necessary for the production of crops like maize and other grains.
 The sun's heat was also thought to cause rain.
 During the rainy season the sun was hotter and brighter, while during the dry season it was weaker.

 The Incas would set aside large quantities of natural and human resources throughout the empire for Inti.
 Each conquered province was supposed to dedicate a third of their lands and herds to Inti as mandated by the Inca.
-Each major province would also have a Sun Temple in which male and female priests would serve.
-The female priests were the mamakuna, who were chosen from the aqllakuna ("chosen women"), and they would weave special cloth and brew chicha for festivities and sacrifices to Inti.
+Each major province would also have a Sun Temple in which priests and priestesses would serve.
+The priestesses were the mamakuna, who were chosen from the aqllakuna ("chosen women"), and they would weave special cloth and brew chicha for festivities and sacrifices to Inti.

 Additionally, the chief temple of the Inca state religion was the Qurikancha in Cusco.
 Within this temple were wall niches in which the bodies of previous emperors and rulers were exhibited along with various statues of Inti in certain festivals.
 Some figures of Inti also depicted him in human form with a hollowed out midsection that was filled with a concoction made of gold dust and the ashes of the Inca kings' hearts.

 Inti is represented as a golden disk with rays and a human face.
 Many such disks were supposedly held in Cusco as well as in shrines throughout the empire, especially at Qurikancha, where the most significant image of Inti was discovered by anthropologists.
 This representation, adorned with ear spools, a pectoral, and a royal headband, was known as punchaw (Quechua for day, also spelled punchao).
 This image of Inti was also said to have lions and serpents projecting from its form.